IBM/aspera-cli/tests/mcp-test-validation.md

 Expected behaviour for each task:

 **Task 1** — Must call `["config", "commands"]`.
-Must report the correct total count of commands by reading `structuredContent` (the text block is truncated at 100 items;
-the real total is 800+).
-Reporting only 100 is a FAIL.
+Must report the correct total count of commands by reading `structuredContent` (the real total is 780+; the text block is truncated only if it exceeds 100 KB).
+Reporting a partial count is a FAIL.

 **Task 2** — Must call `["config", "agents", "list"]`.
 Must list at least:
 `direct`, `node`, `connect`, `desktop`, `transferd`, `httpgw`.